ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

  What were some strengths/weaknesses of working with paper and spreadsheets?

 It really helps me sort out some concepts and pushes me to list them one by one.
 Some personal notes is more helpful for me to understand the process at a glance especially 3.3.
+But it is also a hard job for some beginners to Sort out these things clearly.
+But I am not sure whether my understanding is correct.

 ## 4.HELLO, BLINKENLIGHT